Additional Needs Short Breaks

 - can take part in and enjoy a practical learning session – cooking, art, gardening, pond dipping etc.

-- whose behaviour will not disrupt a group session.
+- can take part in a group session, and whose behaviour will not disrupt the session.

 - would like to learn about a farm environment.